-The Day Hanoi Rocks Drummer Razzle Was Killed in a Car Crash
+The Night Hanoi Rocks Drummer Razzle Was Killed in a Car Crash

 The two bands were at a party given in honor of the Finnish band's first U.S. tour, when Neil and Razzle – both of whom reportedly had already been drinking – decided to make a run to the liquor store.
 As the car made its way around a winding Hollywood road, Neil lost control of the vehicle and smashed into another car.
 All involved sustained injuries, but Razzle was less fortunate.
 He was taken to South Bay Hospital, where he was declared dead on arrival.
-He was 24 years old.
+Born Nicholas Dingley, he was just 24 years old.

-In a 2006 interview with Metal Express, Hanoi guitarist Andy McCoy was asked about the accident: “I was there, what happened was Razzle disappeared, so did Vince.
+Hanoi guitarist Andy McCoy gave Metal Express a first-hand explanation of what happened in a 2006 interview: "I was there.
+What happened was Razzle disappeared, so did Vince.
 So me and T-Bone, Tommy Lee, took his car and went looking for them.
 We drove past this accident, and I was like, What color was the car they were driving?
-Because we just passed a f—king accident with a bright red sports car.
+Because we just passed a fuckking accident with a bright red sports car.
 Then I saw Razzle's hat on the street."

 Hanoi Rocks soldiered on briefly, bringing in former Clash drummer Terry Chimes to finish off some standing European dates, but shortly after, the band called it a day.